-We will keep you informed on the injured worker’s progress, including what duties they are safe to perform and/or should avoid.
+A Workers’ Comp team will keep you informed on the injured worker’s progress, including what duties they are safe to perform and/or should avoid.
 Our goal is to provide nothing short of quality orthopaedic care and an excellent experience for you and your employee.
 With clinics in Flagstaff and Prescott Valley, our team pledges to be efficient, thorough and patient-centric throughout the whole claim process, from start to finish.

 Your employee was injured on the job, now what?

 - REPORT: Immediately following the work injury, the employee must report it to you (case manager or employer HR dept).
 You will start an Accident Report Claim.
 The injured worker should bring that Accident Report Claim with them to the Summit Center when they check in at their appointment.

 - INFORM: As soon as the patient registers their information with NAO, they need to inform us of their work-related injury.
 They will need to provide us with their completed Accident Report Claim, which will need to be reported to you, as the employer, first.
 This report/claim must include: